Althorp: Early history

 When John Spencer died in 1522, he passed the estate to his youngest son, Sir William Spencer, High Sheriff of Northamptonshire, who held it until his death in 1532.
 Only a boy at the time of William's death, his son John Spencer inherited Althorp and held it until his death in 1586, when he passed it to his son, also John, who died in 1600.
 John's son, Robert, was created the 1st Baron Spencer of Wormleighton on 21 July 1603.
 Anne of Denmark and Prince Henry came to Althorp on 25 June 1603 from Dingley Hall on their way to Windsor from Edinburgh.
-She was welcomed by an entertainment scripted by Ben Jonson in which the Fairy Queen Mab gave her a jewel.
+She was welcomed by an entertainment scripted by Ben Jonson in which the Fairy Queen Mab gave her a jewel, and she was celebrated as "Oriana".
 Lady Anne Clifford described the "infinite number of lords of ladies" who came to see the new queen on Sunday.
 On Monday, she moved on to Easton Neston.